woc-hack/kjd/VCAnalyzer/README.md

 ### Phase 2
 Phase 2 finds all projects in WoC that have at some time contained the vulnerable file.
-These are the cloned project.
+These are the cloned projects.
 It then discovers if each cloned project has been fixed and, if so, the time of the fix.

 The input for phase 2 is: